Abbi-Hope Jihye Park

 Where is your hometown?

-One of my favorite biking trails around my grandma’s house directly leads to an outdoor plaza with an H Mart, Daiso, a Baekjeong (강호동 백정 — a popular Korean BBQ restaurant) and some other Korean restaurants.
+One of my favorite biking trails around my grandma’s house directly leads to an outdoor plaza with an H Mart, Daiso, a Baekjeong (강호동 백정), and some other Korean restaurants.
 Another one that goes in the opposite direction directly leads to Trader Joe’s and CVS, which is personally my favorite because I like to get cheap snacks and candy there.
 Something I learned about myself during the pandemic is that I really enjoy visiting supermarkets and just staring at all the vegetables, fruits, and new snacks.

-Since you don’t live in Koreatown, what was it that drew you to Koreatown, and made you want to join Koreatown Storytelling Program and help preserve Koreatown’s history?
+Since you don’t live in Koreatown, what was it that drew you to Koreatown and made you want to join Koreatown Storytelling Program to help preserve Koreatown’s history?

-My grandfather, who passed away before I was born, used to work in the Garment District for the import and export part of the business, which is one reason I joined this program.
-And when I came to my grandma’s house, I’d always see these little antiques, and my grandma told me that my grandfather was the one that brought them here.
+My grandfather, who passed away before I was born, worked in the garment district for the import and export part of the business, which is one reason I joined this program.
+When I visited my grandma’s house, I’d always see these little antiques, and my grandma told me that my grandfather had brought them there.
 There’s a statue in the living room — I think it’s a baby with a plant on its head.
-I always wondered why it was there and when I was younger I would stick my finger in it because I thought it was funny.
-My uncle told me that my grandfather brought it home from work and they keep it as a memory of him.
+I always wondered why it was there, and when I was younger, I would stick my finger in it because I thought it was funny.
+My uncle told me that my grandfather brought it home from work, and they keep it as a memory of him.

 Do you currently live or work in Koreatown?

 I like to go to some of our family’s favorite places.
-There’s this 24-hour Korean restaurant called Hodori, which is great for late night dinners, and they have really yummy tteok manduguk (떡만둣국 — rice cake and dumpling soup) and tteokbokki (떡볶이 — spicy rice cake).
-I just love those two foods.
-So that’s what we do in Koreatown.
+There’s a 24-hour Korean restaurant called Hodori, which is great for late-night dinners.
+They have yummy tteok mandu guk (떡만둣국 — rice cake and dumpling soup) and tteokbokki (떡볶이 — spicy rice cakes).
+I love those two foods.
+That’s what we do in Koreatown.

-On Christmas, we went to the BCD Tofu House on Wilshire Boulevard, and they had a drive-in movie event where you could purchase tickets and they gave you bento boxes and soondubu (순두부 — tofu stew).
-We sat in our car and watched movies and I thought that was really fun.
+On Christmas, we went to the BCD Tofu House on Wilshire Boulevard, and they had a drive-in movie event.
+You could purchase tickets, and they would give you bento boxes and sundubu jjigae (순두부찌개 — a spicy soft tofu stew).
+We sat in our car and watched movies, and I thought that was really fun.

 What are your thoughts on Koreatown?

-Koreatown’s a really cool place.
-I really like the city because there’s so many places to go and things to do.
-Compared to where I live now, it’s such a different community, and you get a different vibe because where I live there’s just a bunch of neighborhoods.
-In Koreatown there’s apartments next to buildings and things like that, which I think is really cool.
-You’re able to walk to so many places and everything is just super accessible.
+Koreatown’s a cool place.
+I like the city because there are so many places to go and things to do.
+Compared to where I live now, it’s such a different community, and you get a different vibe because where I live, there are just a bunch of neighborhoods.
+In Koreatown, there are apartments next to buildings and things like that, which I think is really cool.
+You’re able to walk to many places and everything is super accessible.

 Since you grew up in a more suburban area, do you consider Koreatown dangerous?

 It’s definitely something I took into consideration when comparing Koreatown to Yorba Linda.
 When you’re comparing the two, you have to consider the pros and the cons of both.
-In the city you can walk around.
-Everything’s super accessible, but at the same time it can be dangerous at night; whereas in more residential areas, it’s pretty safe at night, but then the con is there aren’t as many accessible places.
+You can walk around in the city.
+Everything’s super accessible, but at the same time, it can be dangerous at night.
+Whereas in more residential areas, it’s pretty safe at night, but the con is that there aren’t as many accessible places.

 I answered this earlier, but my favorite place is Hodori and BCD Tofu House.
-I have a BCD Tofu House pretty close to me but I have better memories of the one on Wilshire because of the whole movie night and how fun of an experience that was.
+I have a BCD Tofu House pretty close to me, but I have better memories of the one on Wilshire because of the whole movie night and how fun of an experience that was.
 Hodori is a favorite because whenever we come back from a trip, we always go there.
-We stop by Hodori because during our trip we probably weren’t able to eat Korean food so that’s always like our welcome back home.
+We stop by Hodori because, during our trip, we probably weren’t able to eat Korean food, so it’s always like a welcome back home.

 How has living through the COVID-19 experience made you feel?

-It has made me feel grateful because I haven’t really had many complications during this time.
-My family has all been safe, our city has been pretty safe, and we’ve been able to keep COVID guidelines this whole time.
-I’ve just been really grateful that none of my family caught COVID.
-I definitely think it’s made me miss my friends a little bit, but it made my transition from middle to high school easier.
+It has made me feel grateful because I haven’t had many complications during this time.
+My family has been safe, our city has been pretty safe, and we’ve been able to keep COVID guidelines this whole time.
+I’m grateful that none of my family members have caught COVID.
+I think it’s made me miss my friends a little bit, but it made my transition from middle to high school easier.
 None of my friends go to the high school I go to.

-Is there someone in particular that you can’t see right now that you really wish you could?
+Is there someone in particular who you can’t see right now that you wish you could?

 Right now, no, because my grandma got the vaccine.
-At the beginning of quarantine, I was living with her for a little bit, but now that she has the vaccine we’re able to visit her a lot.
+I was living with her for a little bit at the beginning of quarantine, but now that she has the vaccine, we’re able to visit her a lot.
 I’m actually at her house right now and we just went to the park to walk and bike and do slacklining.

 What has been the most challenging part of the pandemic?